scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 This approach cuts across the entire workflow associated with research and is therefore not directly comparable in terms of user experience to standard third-party plotting packages.
-In fact, HoloViews is designed to abstract away the details of plotting process so that any plotting system may be used.
-In fact, a user does not even need to be aware of the underlying plotting library until there is a need to customize the visual output at which point the user will need to know about the display options appropriate for the backend.
+In fact, HoloViews is designed to abstract away the details of plotting process so that *any* plotting system may be used.
+In fact, a user does not even need to be aware of the underlying plotting library until there is a need to customize the visual output at which point the user will need to supply display options appropriate for the backend.

 The compositionality of HoloViews is superficially reminiscent of systems such as the Grammar of Graphics [] although this is fact the